everysportmediagroup/everysport-api-documentation/endpoints/GET_sports.md

 ## Parameters
 * apikey (required) - your APIKEY
 * limit (optional) - Limits the number of items trying to retrieve, positive integer
-* offset - Indicates where to start in the list.
+* offset (optional) - Indicates where to start in the list.
 Defaults to 0, positive integer

 ## Example Request
 ```